 The perception and beliefs of Gilgit-Baltistan citizens regarding climate change pave practical actions.
 Climate change is a long-term phenomenon; it is challenging for individuals to perceive it quickly, hence taking climate change actions.
 Certain factors constitute and may affect people's perceptions and beliefs of climate change in vulnerable areas.
-It is an acclaimed fact that if people perceive climate change accordingly.
+It is an acclaimed fact that if people perceive climate change.
+They will adopt policies to alter their living and livelihood practices to adapt to climate change accordingly.
 The study explored the factors that determine the paths of climate change public perceptions and beliefs in Pakistan's climate change-prone region, i.e., Gilgit-Baltistan.
 This region is also important in terms of the high scale of downstream water dependency, about nine countries have acknowledged the glaciers' flows from this region as their major water source (Arshed et al., 2023).